sotrh/learn-wgpu/docs/beginner/tutorial2-swapchain/README.md

 </div>

 ## resize()
-If we want to support resizing in our application, we're going to need to recreate the `swap_chain` everytime the window's size changes.
-That's the reason we stored the physical `size` and the `config` used to create the swapchain.
+If we want to support resizing in our application, we're going to need to reconfigure the `surface` everytime the window's size changes.
+That's the reason we stored the physical `size` and the `config` used to configure the `surface`.
 With all of these, the resize method is very simple.

 ```rust
 // impl State